 The remaining cities and towns (which are not covered under X or Y category)

 In recent years Tier-II cities emerged as new Information Technology (IT) destinations in India.

 Here are the top reasons why Tier-II cities becoming preferred home for many IT professionals-

-• Highly talented and skilled resources; Tier 2 cities are growing with exemplary teaching institutions and produce excellent resourced for the Technology sector.
+- Highly talented and skilled resources; Tier 2 cities are growing with exemplary teaching institutions and produce excellent resources for the Technology sector.

 So what you do, you think?
 What is your reason if you still want to live in Tier 1 cities?